INTERSECT-training/packaging/_episodes/09-publishing-citations.md

 ```

 The `-r testpypi` tells twine to upload to TestPyPI instead of the real PyPI -
 remove this if you are not in a tutorial.

-You'll also need to setup a token to
-upload the package with.
+> To run this locally, you'll also need to setup an API token to upload the package with.
+> Create a token at [https://test.pypi.org/manage/account/](https://test.pypi.org/manage/account/).
+{:.callout}

 However, the best way to publish is from CI.
 This has
 several benefits: you are always in a clean checkout, so you won't accidentally
 include added or changed files, you have a simpler deployment procedure, and
 you have more control over who can publish in GitHub.